Nicklaus Children's Hospital Foundation Milestone Timeline and More

 2022

-A $25 million gift from Ken Griffin to advance surgical care at Nicklaus Children’s, naming the new surgical tower which is set to open in 2024.
+A $25 million gift from Ken Griffin to advance surgical care at Nicklaus Children’s, naming the Kenneth C. Griffin Surgical Tower, which opened in 2024 as one of the most innovative surgical facilities in the country..

 A $2 million gift from Nicklaus Children's Health Care Foundation to support various areas of the hospital including cardiac surgery, child life, cancer research, and pediatric services at Jupiter Medical Center.